 Small repairs can be made using the appropriate epoxy or thixotropic resins and finished perfectly in-line with original profiles, leaving seamless repairs every time.

-Antique sash windows add greatly to the character of period properties and more often than not, have been in place for 100 years or more.
+Antique sash windows add greatly to the character of period homes.
 Although they may have inherited draughts and rattles over the years, we are now able to apply modern weather-pile techniques to prevent this.
 By installing our 10-point draught proofing system your windows and doors will benefit from:

 The restoration of a sash window varies from case to case.
 Typically those on the south face of the property are worst affected due to the nature and direction of the weathering.
 Our comprehensive restoration methods ensure that every part of the window is serviced.
 Your windows will work perfectly and look fantastic.